FoilMiser/Dataset_Collector/README.md

 # Dataset Collector

 ## Overview
 The Dataset Collector repository organizes a family of domain-specific data collection pipelines under `*_pipeline_v2/` directories.
 The primary way to run the full suite is the JupyterLab notebook `dataset_collector_run_all_pipelines.ipynb`, which executes every domain pipeline sequentially in one session while prompting for required API keys and optionally installing per-pipeline requirements.
+The collector's canonical output is the `combined/` stage; no "final" post-processing stage is produced here.

 Each `*_pipeline_v2` directory represents a self-contained pipeline for a domain: